CLARIAH/wp6-missieven/docs/reproduce.md

-Most of the machinery to generate this data is in Text-Fabric itself, but there is also a corpus dependent piece of Python code involved, together with some configuration in yaml files.
+Most of the machinery to generate this data is in Text-Fabric itself, but there is also a corpus dependent piece of Python code involved, together with some configuration in YAML files.

 That is all in `https://github.com/clariah/wp6-missieven-search/blob/master/layeredsearch`.